-Figure 5-8: Bridged Mode Only
+Figure 5-11: Advanced DHCP

-- Local IP Address.
-The default value is 192.168.1.1. - Subnet Mask.
-The default value is 255.255.255.0. - Network Address Server Settings (DHCP).
-Configure the Gateway's Dynamic Host Configuration Protocol (DHCP) settings in this section. - Local DHCP Server.
-A Dynamic Host Configuration Protocol (DHCP) server automatically assigns an IP address to each computer on your network for you.
-Unless you already have one, it is highly recommended that you leave the Gateway enabled as a DHCP server.
-You can also use the Gateway in DHCP Relay mode. - DHCP Relay Server.
-If you enable the DHCP Relay mode for the Local DHCP Server setting, enter the IP address for the DHCP server in the fields provided. - Starting IP Address.
-Enter a value for the DHCP server to start with when issuing IP addresses.
-This value must be 192.168.1.
-2 or greater, because the default IP address for the Gateway is 192.168.1.1. - Maximum Number of DHCP Users.
-Enter the maximum number of users/clients that can obtain an IP address.
-The number will vary depending on the starting IP address entered. - Client Lease Time.
+- Client Lease Time.
 The Client Lease Time is the amount of time a computer will be allowed connection to the Gateway with its current dynamic IP address.
 Enter the amount of time, in minutes, that the computer will be "leased" this dynamic IP address. - Static DNS 1-3.
 The Domain Name System (DNS) is how the Internet translates domain or website names into Internet addresses or URLs.
 Your ISP will provide you with at least one DNS Server IP Address.
 You can enter up to three DNS Server IP Addresses here.
 The Gateway will use these for quicker access to functioning DNS servers. - WINS.
 The Windows Internet Naming Service (WINS) converts NetBIOS names to IP addresses.
 If you use a WINS server, enter that server's IP address here.
 Otherwise, leave this field blank. - Time Setting.
-Select the appropriate time zone for the Gateway's location.
+Select the appropriate time zone.
+You can change the interval between Network Time Protocol (NTP) requests (normally 3600 seconds).
 If desired, check the Automatically adjust clock for daylight saving changes checkbox.
+To use a specific NTP server, select Manual and enter the server address.